walkercraig/walkercraig/_posts/2022/2022-05-31-midnight-massacre-of-the-black-army.md

 Not since Abd-Al-Rahman

-Not since Napoleon, Barbarossa, nor Lucifer has such Sin been so on parade
+Not since Napoleon, Barbarossa, nor Lucifer has such Sin been so parade

 But with this